 The NZBA has recently acknowledged these issues as "common target-related challenges faced by banks," but it has few tools at its disposal to demand compliance.
 What is more, some major banks have threatened to leave the alliance if its requirements become too ambitious, sometimes citing the risk of antitrust investigations.
-Indeed, HSBC and Standard Chartered left the more ambitious Science Based Targets Initiative (SBTi) in November 2023 because its standards would have hampered their ability to continue financing fossil fuels.71
+Indeed, HSBC and Standard Chartered left the more ambitious Science Based Targets Initiative (SBTi) in November 2023 because its standards would have hampered their ability to continue financing fossil fuels.

 These issues point to broader concerns about corporations using "net zero" as the north star for climate action.
-Too often, net zero commitments assume that fossil fuel and other emissions can be offset with purchased credits or through risky and unproven technologies (see "Ending Extractive Economics," p.
+Too often, net zero updated its Guidelines for Multinational Enterprises on Responsible commitments assume that fossil fuel and other emissions can be offset with purchased credits or through risky and unproven technologies (see standard on human rights and environmental due diligence.
+The "Ending Extractive Economics," p.
 44).
 Corporate proponents of net zero often advocate for carbon offsets - planting more trees, capturing carbon from the air and burying it, or any of a number of other unproven schemes to 'net' out ongoing emissions from fossil fuels.
-The UN High-Level Expert Group on the Net-Zero Emissions Commitments of Non-State Entities stated unequivocally in 2022 that, "Non-state actors cannot buy cheap credits that often lack integrity instead of immediately cutting their own emissions across their value chain."71 Net zero commitments too often ignore the value chain, applying only to emissions scopes 1 and 2, leaving aside the far more significant scope 3 emissions.
-Frontline groups and many scientists argue that net zero commitments will fail if emissions from fossil fuels do not rapidly fall.
-Bank targets not based on "deep, rapid and, in most cases, immediate" emissions cuts across the full value chain are little more than delay
+The voluntary, the update represents a significant government-backed UN High-Level Expert Group on the Net-Zero Emissions Commitments of Non-State Entities stated unequivocally in 2022 that, "Non-state actors cannot buy cheap credits that often lack integrity instead of contributions to climate change. immediately cutting their own emissions across their value chain."71 Net zero commitments too often ignore the value chain, applying only to Banks must close their policy gaps if they are to keep their climate emissions scopes 1 and 2, leaving aside the far more significant scope promises.
+Only a fossil free world will protect future generations.
+Net 3 emissions.
+Frontline groups and many scientists argue that net zero zero is not yet zero.